Escape to Tree House Island Life in Monmouth, ME

 REMOTE WORK - Wifi, cell, and battery recharges

-Cell reception registers 3 bars and 5G on the island.
+Cell reception registers 3 bars and 5G on the island .
 So, with any smartphone, you can work remotely.
 Bring your cord and we'll take phone and laptop battery charging from there.
 If you need our data plan, we offer a mobile hotspot upon request.
-There is a catch, however.
-We can keep a secret, if you need us to.
-Telling the office how easy it is to get work done on your island adventure will be up to you!
+There might be a catch: Telling the office or the teens how easy it is to get online on your island adventure will be up to you!
+If you need us to keep this on the low down: mum's the word.

 ADDITIONAL RULES